Why is my central air not working

 HVAC

-The answer to 'why is my central air not working' is that there are several common causes, including a faulty thermostat, a dirty air filter, problems with the compressor or condenser, or issues with the refrigerant.
-Symptoms can include the air not cooling properly, the system not turning on at all, or strange noises or smells coming from the unit.
+The answer to 'why is my central air not working' is that there are several common causes, including a dirty air filter, refrigerant leaks, electrical issues, and problems with the compressor or other components.
+Symptoms may include the system not turning on, poor airflow, warm air coming from the vents, or high energy bills.

 Sources